 When a part program calls for a tool offset, the control adds the two offsets (geometry offset plus wear offset) together and uses the result.

 Centroid measures tool geometry offsets by comparing each tool to a standard length.
 This standard length is the Reference Tool.
 In general, you load the Reference Tool, jog the X axis in until that tool touches some surface, and set the X Reference position there.
 Likewise you then jog the Reference Tool around to touch the end of the part, and set the Z Reference position there.
 The control memorizes these positions on each axis.
-You then load each other tool, bring that tool in until it touches the same surfaces, and tell the control to measure the tool.
+You then load each other tool, bring that new tool in until it touches the same surfaces, and tell the control to measure the tool.
 You touch and measure each tool once for X and once for Z. The control compares the axis position with this tool touching the surface to the previously stored Reference position.
 The difference in positions is stored as the offset for the tool.

-Clearly, to touch the same surface with a shorter tool, you have to move the axis in further.
+To touch the same surface with a shorter tool, you have to move the axis in further.
 This results in a negative offset.
 The shorter the tool, the more negative the offset.

 To touch the same surface with a longer tool, you don't have to move the axis in as far.
 This results in a positive offset.
 The longer the tool, the larger (or less negative) the offset.